jwworth/jakeworth/content/blog/gatsby-port.md

 In five years I've taken this site from WordPress to Rails, and now to Gatsby.

 Why change, twice?
 For me, blogging has a side benefit of giving me my own CMS to maintain.
-I feel driven to ensure that platform is cutting-edge, fun to use, and relevant to my current work.
+I feel driven to ensure that my platform is cutting-edge, fun to use, and relevant to my current work.
 I've been writing 100% React for almost two years, and so this transition feels inevitable.